eauchat/grama/README.md

 To set the author's thumbnail, put it under `/authors/{{authorName}}/thumbnail.png`, `/authors/{{authorName}}/thumbnail.jpg` or `/authors/{{authorName}}/thumbnail.svg`.

 #### Tags
-Magrav also supports displaying a page grouping posts by tags.
+Grama also supports displaying a page grouping posts by tags.
 For it to work, you should create a `/tags/` page using the `tag` template.

 ### Available page templates

-Magrav let's you display nicely collections of blog posts, events and wiki articles.
+Grama let's you display nicely collections of blog posts, events and wiki articles.

 The `blog` template displays a page listing children blog posts, with previews or excerpt, authors and dates...